ntk148v/til/amazon/courses/aws-saa-c03/README.md

     - ECS Cluster Capacity Provider
       - Used to automatically provision and scale the infrastructure for your ECS tasks
       - Capacity Provider paired with an Auto Scaling Group
-- Amazon ECR - Elastic Container Registry:
+- AWS ECR - Elastic Container Registry:
   - Store and manage Docker images on AWS
   - Fully integrated with ECS, backed by S3
   - Access is controlled through IAm
   - Support image vulnerability scanning, versioning, image tags,...
-- Amazon EKS - Elastic Kubernetes Service
+- AWS EKS - Elastic Kubernetes Service
   - Launch managed Kubernetes clusters on AWS
   - An alternative to ECS.
   - EKS supports EC2 mode and Fargate.